Loading...

 Screening for cancer of the ovaries and fallopian tubes

 Women at high risk of ovarian and fallopian tube cancer are advised to consider surgery to reduce their risk (see next section).
 Screening for ovarian cancer is difficult.
-Unlike breast cancer, which can be detected early with mammograms, there are no screening tests that reliably pick up ovarian cancer at an early stage.
+Unlike breast cancer, which can be detected early with breast imaging, there are no screening tests that reliably pick up ovarian cancer at an early stage.
 Screening with transvaginal ultrasound of the ovaries and measuring CA125 levels in the blood is not recommended.
 Evidence from large research trials shows that these tests do not effectively pick up ovarian cancer early.

 OvarianCancer_Figure1